Where: Rocky Point Park (Port Moody), Blakeburn Lagoons Park (Port Coquitlam), Traboulay PoCo Trail (Port Coquitlam) Weather: Sunny, 20-27°C

 Soon™

 The Birds (and other critters).
 Rare or rarely-seen birds highlighted in bold.
-I have ommitted birds from the Nic-exclusive part of the birding, otherwise the list would have been much longer and more interesting.
+I have omitted birds from the Nic-exclusive part of the birding, otherwise the list would have been much longer and more interesting.

 Where: Burnaby Lake (Burnaby), Como Lake (Coquitlam), Rocky Point Park (Port Moody), Tlahutum Regional Park (Coquitlam) Weather: Sunny, 12-20°C